Monk Soham: History

 by ten acres of private garden and meadowland.
 The house lies hidden amongst the many magnificent old oak, beech and lime trees in the grounds.
-Nowadays, it is a B&B which brands itself as a famous Victorian residence with very attractive grounds.

 Claude Morley, the English antiquary and entomologist who specialised in Hymenoptera and Diptera, lived in Monk Soham House from 1904 until his death in 1951.

 It is clear that the monks used to take part in the recreational sport of fishing as the fishponds they used can still be identified today although most have dried up.